cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 For the NIST curves P-256, P-384 and P-521, the Marshal function of the DH scheme produces the normal (non-compressed) representation of the public key, according to {{SECG}}.
-When these curves are used, senders and recipients MUST perform a full public-key validation as defined in {{keyagreement}}, which includes validating that a public key is on the curve and part of the correct prime-order subgroup.
+When these curves are used, senders and recipients MUST perform full public-key validation on all public key inputs as defined in {{keyagreement}}, which includes validating that a public key is on the curve and part of the correct prime-order subgroup.
 The sender MUST validate the recipient's public key `pkR`.
 The recipient MUST validate the ephemeral public key `pkE`.
 In authenticated modes, the recipient MUST validate the sender's static public key `pkS`.

 For the CFRG curves Curve25519 and Curve448, the Marshal function is the identity function, since these curves already use fixed-length